cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

       - perform one-time installation processes
       - generate a temporary admin account
       - implement the current log level
-      - register the CES-TLS certificates in the software/target system
+      - register the CES TLS certificates in the software/target system
       - Prepare system changes to the registry with API accesses to prepare the software
          - Replication of LDAP groups/rights
       - Setting the software (log level, other configuration, e.g. by `doguctl template`)
       - React on system changes of the registry: e.g. [admin-group](#changeability-of-admin-group) has changed, which needs further action in the Dogu
    3. set the Dogu state to `ready` (appropriate [HealthCheck](../core/compendium_en.md#healthchecks) provided)
    4. start the main process